Industry Pulse: The latest construction data and statistics

 The labor shortage has consistently been a major challenge for construction companies.
 Each month, the Bureau of Labor Statistics releases job gains or losses in the industry and divides the figures into residential and nonresidential sectors.

-- Construction Dive Construction employment spikes in January with 36K new jobs
+- Construction Dive Construction employment sees moderate growth in April

 - U.S. Bureau of Labor Statistics Employment situation